 The Independent Taskforce is now considering all feedback carefully and will provide a final report to the Minister of Education by 28 June 2019.

 We will keep you updated along the way with any progress made.

 “Connection and friendship gives people the confidence to succeed” Shane McInroe, 26, tells us about how a change in school gave him the confidence as an adult to promote disability rights “My high school experience was split between Christchurch and Greymouth, for family reasons.
-I went … [Read More...] about Shane McInroe
+I went to … [Read More...] about Shane McInroe

 “We don’t have students who are ‘different’, as all students are different and unique.
 Learning needs become part of responding to a person rather than a label, or a syndrome.”
-Steven Arnold, principal of the Peace Experiment school in Auckland, talks about how their ethos of individuality … [Read More...] about Steven Arnold
+Steven Arnold, principal of the Peace Experiment school in Auckland, talks about how their ethos of individuality and … [Read More...] about Steven Arnold

 "If you give people a chance, you will see great beauty."
 Ed Watkins found his people working at Memphis Belle Coffee shop.
 His friend Johnny tells us the story.
-“One day, about four years ago Eddie was walking past Memphis Belle coffee house in Wellington when he saw barista Johnny … [Read More...] about Ed Watkins
+“One day, about four years ago Eddie was walking past Memphis Belle coffee house in Wellington when he saw barista Johnny serving … [Read More...] about Ed Watkins

 “We’re not hippy rejects, we home school because there was no other option."
 Some families in New Zealand choose to home school for philosophical reasons, but many others are home schooling because the education system cannot support them.
 There are no accurate statistics around this, and it … [Read More...] about Lucas and Stephen: Home Schooling

 "Funding learning support is a matter of priorities."
 Berhampore School in Wellington has prioritised learning support in a way that demonstrates how a well-funded system could support all children to success, says principal Mark Potter.
 “The current system is financially deficient.
 For … [Read More...] about Mark Potter: Funding